 It seemed like the red spots took control of my body overnight.
 I was 15 when I was diagnosed with psoriasis and to my outrageously, dramatic teenage self it was as if life couldn’t get worse.
-I was already pretty awkward – long limbs, glasses, flat chested, braces and now red spots covering my body!
+I was already pretty awkward – long limbs and lanky, glasses (and not the cute kind), braces and now red spots covering my body!
 Why me??

 As an (almost) grown up, I know that psoriasis isn’t the worst ailment that could have been bestowed upon me.
 But it isn’t pretty – it’s uncomfortable and can make you feel pretty self-conscious at times.
 Can you guess who’s the girl with the red spots in the lineup?
 (Hint: she’s not the bride)